klhawker/Youtube2Spotify/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Contact

-If you want to contact the maintainer, you can reach out at `your_email@example.com`.
+If you want to contact the maintainer, you can reach out at `kai.lanoe@gmail.com`.

 ## Acknowledgments